 Elements of the project located outside the Western Sydney International Airport site have been identified as State Significant Infrastructure (SSI) under the Environmental Planning and Assessment Act 1979.

-The SSI determination will not apply to parts of the project located within the Airport site, these parts will be subject to assessment and determination under the Airports Act 1996.
-However, the department’s assessment will have consideration of the whole project.
+The SSI determination did not apply to parts of the project located within the Airport site, these parts are subject to requirements under the Airports Act 1996.
+However, the department’s assessment considered the whole project.

-To find out more about the Sydney Metro Western Sydney Airport proposal, you can:
+To find out more about the Sydney Metro Western Sydney Airport you can also:

-The map below shows the proposed Western Sydney Airport line, including the six new metro stations.
+The map below shows the Western Sydney Airport line, including the six new metro stations.

 Note: you can click on the Sydney Metro map below to view a larger version.